 All units in the Certificate IV of Agriculture listed on training.gov.au are available by RPL.

-Core Unit AHCWHS401 Maintain work health and safety processes Elective Units Group A AHCBAC402 Plan a pasture establishment program AHCLSK402 Develop livestock feeding plans AHCLSK412 Arrange livestock purchases AHCLSK416 Identify and select animals for breeding Elective Units Group B AHCAGB406 Keep financial records for primary production business BSBRSK401 Identify risk and apply risk management processes AHCBUS406 Administer finance, insurance and legal requirements AHCBUS407 Cost a project AHCBUS408 Operate within a budget framework AHCBUS512 Develop and implement family business structures and relationships BSBCMM401 Make a presentation BSBLDR403 Lead team effectiveness AHCCHM404 Develop procedures to minimise risks in the use of chemicals * AHCORG402 Manage organic livestock production AHCSOL401 Sample soils and interpret results AHCWRK403 Supervise work routines and staff performance
+Core Unit AHCWHS401 Maintain work health and safety processes Elective Units Group A AHCBAC410 Plan and implement pasture establishment program AHCLSK402 Develop livestock feeding plans AHCLSK412 Arrange livestock purchases AHCLSK422 Identify and select animals for breeding Elective Units Group B AHCAGB405 Analyse and interpret production data AHCAGB406 Keep financial records for primary production business AHCBUS406 Administer finance, insurance and legal requirements AHCBUS407 Cost a project AHCBUS408 Operate within a budget framework AHCBUS512 Develop and implement family business structures and relationships AHCORG402 Manage organic livestock production AHCSOL406 Sample soils and interpret results BSBCMM411 Make presentations BSBLDR414 Lead team effectiveness AHCWRK403 Supervise work routines and staff performance BSBOPS403 Apply business risk management processes

 Your fee for this course will depend on the the availability of a subsidy from your State and your eligibility.
 To view a summary of all current course fees and subsidies please click here or contact our office for more information.

-THIS COURSE CAN BE FEE FREE FOR ELIGIBLE NSW STUDENTS UNDER THE NSW SKILLING FOR RECOVERY PROGRAM.
+THIS COURSE CAN BE FEE FREE FOR ELIGIBLE NSW STUDENTS UNDER THE NSW FEE FREE PROGRAM.
 CONTACT US FOR MORE INFORMATION Fully subsidised by the NSW Government.

 Want to make smaller, regular payments throughout your course?